limangox/sr-recorder/README.md

 # Sr-recorder
-A tool for recorder showroom-live
+A tool for record showroom-live

 # Notice